abdulqudoos26648/large-language-model/videos/Interpretability.md

 ---

 ## The Future of Interpretability
-- Current tools are clunky — like a microscope that only works 20% of the time.
+- Current tools are clunky like a microscope that only works 20% of the time.
 - Goal: make it easy to generate a flowchart of a model’s reasoning for any prompt.

 Potential benefits:
 - Debugging bad behavior.
 - Building trust by seeing what the model is really doing.
 - Eventually developing a proper scientific language for how AI works.

-Overall: This isn’t just academic — it’s foundational for making AI safer and more reliable as it gets woven into society.